tidev/alloy/README.md

 For example, if the widget was imported to the name `foo` and the internal ID of a control was `b` - the reference would be '#foo:#b'.

+If your widget would like to export properties and/or functions, it should assign them to the `exports` variable of the `widget.js`.

+In your app controller, you would then be able to access them referencing the widget reference and the name of the property.

+For example, in your `widget.js`:

+	exports.calculatePie ()
+	{
+		return 3.14;
+	}

+Now, if your widget reference was `w`, you would access your function in your app controller such as:

+	w.calculatePie();

 See the [Widget Example](https://github.com/appcelerator/alloy/tree/master/examples/widget) for an example of building and using a widget.

 _NOTE: we have not finalized the distribution packaging for an Alloy widget but it will be similar to native modules._